 The United Kingdom is an online betting powerhouse and home to some of the biggest brands in the industry.
 A pro-gambling culture, lenient gaming laws and an effective regulatory framework all make the UK an ideal location for punters and betting site operators alike.

 Mobile betting and online casinos are legal and regulated in the UK.
 The Gambling Act of 2005 formally legalized online gaming, introduced regulations and established the UK Gambling Commission to monitor the industry.

 Best UK Betting Sites

 The best UK betting sites are basically household names.
 Most of them were founded in Britain while all of them hold licenses that allow them to offer their services to residents.
 You can play at these sites knowing that they are licensed and subject to the law of the land.

 Mobile Betting Apps in the UK

 According to UKGC reports, more than half of punters in the UK report they use a mobile device to bet on sports.
-This number is up significantly since the UK first began tracking mobile betting usage in 2015, when less than a quarter of gamblers reported using a mobile device to bet online.
+This number is up significantly since the government first began tracking usage of UK betting apps in 2015 when less than a quarter of gamblers reported using a mobile device to bet online.

 Furthermore, a 2018 UKGC report found that mobile betting accounted for nearly 40% of online gross gaming yield (GGY) on average for licensed gaming sites and upwards of 75% for some operators.
 That number has likely increased significantly in the intervening years.